 Large Cap Portfolio Management Practicum

-Students enrolled in this course manage the $5.0 million investment fund, which has been endowed with monies contributed by Baylor alumnus Philip M. Dorr and other Baylor alumni and friends, along with additional funds from the University.
+Students enrolled in this course manage the $13.3 million (as of April 2021) investment fund, which has been endowed with monies contributed by Baylor alumnus Philip M. Dorr and other Baylor alumni and friends, along with additional funds from the University.

 How To Apply

 Applications to enroll in the Large Cap Portfolio Management Practicum are due the fourth week in October for the class that will be held the following Spring semester, and the third week in March for the class that will be held the following Fall semester.
 Applications to enroll in the Small Cap Portfolio Management Practicum are due the fourth week in March for the class that will be held the following Fall and Spring semesters.

 The application form to apply for either the Large-Cap Practicum or the Practicum in Small-Cap Investing for Fall 2021 is now closed.
 Check back here in early October for information on how to apply for the Large-Cap Practicum that will be offered in Spring 2022.